-If you could only do a single SEO task before launching a website, in my opinion, it should be this one — make sure that crawlers can easily access your pages and content.
+If you could do only a single technical SEO task before launching your website, in my opinion, it should be this one — make sure that crawlers can easily access your site pages and content.

 To see if there are any pages blocked from indexing, go to WebSite Auditor and follow these steps:

 1. At Step 1 of project creation/rebuild, check the Enable expert options box.

 2. At Step 2, uncheck the Follow robots.txt instructions box and hit Next.